Organic SEO vs Inorganic SEO (PPC)

 There is no direct ranking benefit from inorganic SEO spend.
 Google and other search engines maintain a strict wall between their advertising products and their organic search algorithms.
 However, there are indirect benefits.

 For instance, inorganic SEO can increase brand awareness, leading to more branded searches, which is a positive signal for organic authority.
 Additionally, the data gathered from paid campaigns, such as high-performing headlines and keywords, can be used to optimize organic meta tags and content, leading to better organic performance over time.
-In practice, I use paid search as a laboratory to test what resonates with the target audience before committing to a long-term organic content strategy.

 The answer depends on your timeframe and goals.
 In the short term, inorganic SEO is more cost-effective because it generates immediate revenue for every pound spent.
 However, over a 12 to 24 month period, organic SEO is significantly more cost-effective.